paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 5. initialize empty account as escrow state and transfer temporary X token account ownership to PDA
 ```

+As you can see,

+> instructions may depend on previous instructions inside the same transaction

 I'll now walk you through the important parts of the frontend code which uses the Solana js/ts libraries.
 Feel free to look at [the code](https://github.com/paul-schaaf/escrow-ui/blob/master/src/util/initEscrow.ts) yourself.

 ``` ts